AntiqueSounds/Tandem-Badge/README.md

   - Time zone offset from GMT (e.g. -5 for Eastern U.S. - default)
   - Country code (default = US - Not used in this release)
   - Zip Code (not used in this software release)
+  - Sleep timeout in minutes.
+How long until the device goes to sleep (range 1 to high-values)

 Badge software can be loaded and upgraded separately from the name load.
 There is no need to use the name loader again once values are set properly.

 Badge software does the following:
 Connects to WiFi.
-It tries the first SSID 25 times and the second one 50 times.
+It tries the first SSID several times and the second one several times.
 Gets the time.
 If fails, then the icon will not show connected in on the display.
 Time is updated every minute from internal clock.
 Time is pulled from NTP pool every hour
 Display is updated to reflect the name and employee number and status of the device.